i3-Market-V2-Public-Repository/SP5-I4MDM-rating-component/README.md

 NodeJS\
 npm\
 Docker\
-A working deployment of Smart Contract Manager\
+A working deployment of Smart Contract Manager (Optionally)\
-A working deployment of Notification Manager (Optionally)
+A working deployment of Notification Manager (Optionally)\
+A local instance of MongoDB (included in docker)

 ### Run with Docker
 The project currently contains two containers, the main backend service and an internal mongoDB database.
 Both can be initialized via docker compose.